ignotus87/mige-lookup/README.md

 A simple mushroom identifier app.
 You can search for some properties and you'll get the results containing the search terms.

+The data is collected from the site of [Miskolci Gombász Egyesület](http://miskolcigombasz.hu/fajlista/index.php) using the [repo mige-collector](https://github.com/ignotus87/mige-collector).

 ## app url
 https://ignotus87.github.io/mige-lookup/